BettercareHealth/bettercare/intrapartum-care/scrub.md

 Start with the sacral promontory and follow the curve of the sacrum down the midline.

-An adequate pelvis: The promontory cannot be easily palpated, the sacrum is well curved and the coccyx cannot be felt.
+1. An adequate pelvis: The promontory cannot be easily palpated, the sacrum is well curved and the coccyx cannot be felt.

-A small pelvis: The promontory is easily palpated and prominent, the sacrum is straight and the coccyx is prominent and/or fixed.
+1. A small pelvis: The promontory is easily palpated and prominent, the sacrum is straight and the coccyx is prominent and/or fixed.

 *Step 2.
 The ischial spines and sacrospinous ligaments*

 Lateral to the midsacrum, the sacrospinous ligaments can be felt.
 If these ligaments are followed laterally, the ischial spines can be palpated.

-An adequate pelvis: Two fingers can be placed on the sacrospinous ligaments (i.e. they are 3 cm or longer) and the spines are small and round.
+1. An adequate pelvis: Two fingers can be placed on the sacrospinous ligaments (i.e. they are 3 cm or longer) and the spines are small and round.

-A small pelvis: The ligaments allow less than two fingers long and the spines are prominent and sharp.
+1. A small pelvis: The ligaments allow less than two fingers long and the spines are prominent and sharp.

 *Step 3.
 Retropubic area*

 Put two examining fingers, with the palm of the hand facing upwards, behind the symphysis pubis and then move them laterally to both sides:

-An adequate pelvis: The retropubic area is flat.
+1. An adequate pelvis: The retropubic area is flat.

-A small pelvis: The retropubic area is angulated.
+1. A small pelvis: The retropubic area is angulated.

 *Step 4.
 The subpubic angle and intertuberous diameter*

 To measure the subpubic angle, the examining fingers are turned so that the palm of the hand faces upward, a third finger is held at the entrance of the vagina (introitus) and the angle under the pubis felt.
 The intertuberous diameter is measured with the knuckles of a closed fist placed between the ischial tuberosities.

-An adequate pelvis: The subpubic angle allows three fingers (i.e. an angle of about 90 degrees) and the intertuberous diameter allows four knuckles.
+1. An adequate pelvis: The subpubic angle allows three fingers (i.e. an angle of about 90 degrees) and the intertuberous diameter allows four knuckles.

-A small pelvis: The subpubic angle allows only two fingers (i.e. an angle of about 60 degrees) and the intertuberous diameter allows only three knuckles.
+1. A small pelvis: The subpubic angle allows only two fingers (i.e. an angle of about 60 degrees) and the intertuberous diameter allows only three knuckles.

 3C
+{:.chapter-number}

-Skills workshop: Recording observations on the partogram
+# Skills: Recording observations on the partogram

 ## Objectives

 When you have completed this skills workshop you should be able to:

-Record and assess the condition of the mother.
+*	Record and assess the condition of the mother.

-Record and assess the condition of the fetus.
+*	Record and assess the condition of the fetus.

-Record and assess the progress of labour.
+*	Record and assess the progress of labour.

-The partogram
+## The partogram

 The condition of the mother, the condition of the fetus, and the progress of labour are recorded on the partogram.

-Recording the condition of the mother
+## Recording the condition of the mother

-A. Recording the blood pressure, pulse and temperature
+### A. Recording the blood pressure, pulse and temperature

 The maternal blood pressure, pulse and temperature should be recorded on the partogram.

-B. Recording the urinary data
+### B. Recording the urinary data

-Volume is recorded in ml.
+1. Volume is recorded in ml.

-Protein is recorded as 0 to 4+.
+1. Protein is recorded as 0 to 4+.

-Ketones are recorded as 0 to 4+.
+1. Ketones are recorded as 0 to 4+.

-Recording the condition of the fetus
+## Recording the condition of the fetus

-C. Recording the fetal heart rate pattern
+### C. Recording the fetal heart rate pattern

 The following two observations must be recorded on the partogram:

-The baseline heart rate.
+1. The baseline heart rate.

-The presence or absence of decelerations.
+1. The presence or absence of decelerations.
 If decelerations are present, you must record whether they are early or late decelerations.

-D. Recording the liquor findings
+### D. Recording the liquor findings

 Three symbols are used: